Pangolin Photo Challenge 2025 logo

 • You may remove sensor spots from the image.

-• We will allow for HDR manipulation and focus stacking as long as they are used with restraint.
+• We will allow for HDR manipulation and focus stacking, provided they are used with restraint.

 • Panoramas are allowed.